DFIR-Snopes/HIBP-628M/README.md

 **HIBPv7_Top15_Masks-min-reqs.txt**: Wordlist from the filtered down HIBP data (~70m passwords) and the set's top 15 most popular password masks.
 The wordlist contains around 30 million passwords and would meet the minimum complexity requirements of an AD domain.

 ## Masks and Tokens
 **Password Masks**: These password masks are in `Hashcat` format taken from the filtered down HIBP dataset and sorted by most popular.
-These masks can be greatly helpful in masks attacks as they are the most likely masks from real users' passwords.
+These masks can be greatly helpful in masks attacks.

 **Common tokens**: Using [PwdStat](https://github.com/JakeWnuk/PwdStat), a list of password tokens is generated using the NTLK library.
 The passwords were passed to a parser that attempted to filter down the passwords to their base tokens and then sorted by most common/popular.
 This list results from parsing tokens from the filtered down HIBP set.